Mount Colzim

-Mount Colzim (or Qulzum, Qalzam, or Qolozum), also known as the Inner Mountain of Saint Anthony, is a mountain in Red Sea Governorate, Egypt.
-It was the final residency of Anthony the Great from about AD 311, when he was 62 years of age, to his death in 356.
+Mount Colzim (or Qulzum, Qalzam, or Qolozum), also known as the Inner Mountain of Saint Anthony, is a mountain in Red Sea Governorate, Egypt, which was the final residency of Anthony the Great from about AD 311, when he was 62 years of age, to his death in 356.
+Currently, the Monastery of Saint Anthony, a Coptic Orthodox monastery, exists in the same location.

 Name

 The name Colzim is derived from the ancient city of Clysma (Κλῦσμα, meaning "surf, waves that break"; ⲡⲉⲕⲗⲟⲩⲥⲙⲁ; القلزم).
 Clysma was a major Red Sea port and a center of monasticism.
-The Inner Mountain of Anthony is called Mount Colzim (also called Qulzum, Qalzam, or Qolozum).
+Mount Colzim is called the Inner Mountain of Anthony (also called Qulzum, Qalzam, or Qolozum).

 Location

-The Inner mountain is located near the modern Coptic Christian monastery Dayr Mārī Antonios in Egypt (built in the fourth century), which is reputedly Christianity's oldest operating monastery.
+The Inner Mountain is located near the modern Coptic Christian Monastery of Saint Anthony (Dayr Mārī Antonios) in Egypt which was built in the fourth century and which is reputedly Christianity's oldest operating monastery.
 It is about 160 kilometers southeast of Cairo, in the northern foothills of the Red Sea Mountains.

 History

 Residency of Anthony the Great

-Prior to 311, Anthony lived at what Athanasius of Alexandria called his outer mountain (located at Pispir next to the Nile) for almost twenty years, since the early days of his monasticism.
+Since the early days of his monasticism and prior to 311, Anthony lived at what Athanasius of Alexandria called his outer mountain (located at Pispir next to the Nile) for almost twenty years.
 According to Athanasius' Life of Anthony (Latin: Vita Antonii) written c.
-360, Anthony sought to move out of his desire for solitude."But when he saw himself beset by many, and not allowed to withdraw himself according to his intent as he wished...he considered and set off to go into the upper Thebaid, among those to whom he was unknown."By this time, Anthony's fame had grown, causing many monastics to come to him for guidance.
+360, Anthony sought to move further out of his desire for solitude."But when he saw himself beset by many [people], and not allowed to withdraw himself according to his intent as he wished...he considered and set off to go into the upper Thebaid, among those to whom he was unknown."By this time, Anthony's fame had grown, causing many monastics to come to him for guidance.
 Athanasius says that the voice of God (or in Coptic tradition, the voice of a woman by the Nile) told Anthony to move to the inner desert between the Nile and the Red Sea instead of moving to northern Thebaid.
 Anthony traveled with a group of Saracens for three days along the Wādī al-'Arabah towards the Gulf of Suez."...he came to a very lofty mountain, and at the foot of the mountain ran a clear spring, whose waters were sweet and very cold; outside there was a plain and a few neglected palm trees."Anthony was brought some food and provisions by his disciples, and often left the Inner Mountain to instruct his disciples at Pispir, even notably traveling more than 300 kilometers in old age to the city of Alexandria to voice his opposition to Arianism.
-He lived in a cave on the Inner Mountain.